charbdesigner101/hydra/content/_index.md

 ---
-title: "The last sales CRM you'll ever need"
+title: The last sales CRM you'll ever need
-description: Track and optimize your sales team in real time.
+description: Track and optimize your sales team in the real time
 type: bannerless
 _enabled_editors:
   - visual
   - content